mkumar183/my-diaries/my-docs/daily-logs.md

-April-2024 Monthly Report
-- Reports in snowsight parallel to Logi by Akash.
+Focus for April
+DataNinja :
+- P0 process
+- PODs Scaling
-- Logi Implementation
+- Logi Implementation (snowsight)

-- 24.2.0.0
--
+- Snowflake migration: Discussion for blocked tenants services who are contacts.
+Rene has tickets for services that he should update.